uk4z/taggr/docs/WHITEPAPER.md

 ## Governance

 $name is governed via proposals.
-There are proposals for upgrading the main smart contract, for minting new tokens for funding & rewards and for transfering ICP out of the treasury for off-chains activities of the DAO.
+There are proposals for upgrading the main smart contract, for minting new tokens for funding & rewards and for transfering $ICP out of the treasury for off-chains activities of the DAO.

 A proposal succeeds if `$proposal_approval_threshold%` of users approve it or fails if `(100 - $proposal_approval_threshold)%` of users reject it.
 Only tokens of registered users active within `$voting_power_activity_weeks` weeks count as participating votes.